chamunks/concrete5/README.md

 		Database Name:   c5db_database

 #### Data will persist
-The Concrete5 and MariaDB *application containers* can be removed (even with `docker rm -f -v`), upgraded and reinitialized without loosing website or database data, as all website data is stored in the ./data/ directory.
+The Concrete5 and MariaDB *application containers* can be removed (even with `docker rm -f -v`), upgraded and reinitialized without losing website or database data, as all website data is stored in the ./data/ directory.
 (Just do not delete the data directory;)